python/devguide/triaging.rst

 Triaging an Issue
 =================

-When you have the Developer role on the `issue tracker`_ you are able to triage issues directly without any assistance.
+When you have the Developer role on the `issue tracker`_, you can triage issues directly without any assistance.

 Fields in the Issue Tracker
 ---------------------------

+The major elements found in an issue report include:
+* Classification (including Title) - These fields categorize the issue The fields include Title, Type, Stage, Components, and Version.
+* Process - These fields indicate the state of the issue and its progress toward resolution.
+The fields include: Status, Resolution, Dependencies, Superseder, Assigned To, Nosy List, Priority, Keywords, Comment, File, File Description, Remote hg repo, GitHub PR.
+* Messages
+* History

 Title
 '''''